-There are so many heart healthy recipes this week for #SundaySupper.
+There are so many heart healthy recipes this week.
 Make sure you visit some of the other bloggers participating this week.
 It’s a tasty line up of heart healthy goodness.

 Ingredients Hearty eggplant is baked with panko until extra crispy.
 Then it's topped with delicious, roasted tomato marinara and topped with low fat mozzarella cheese and served over whole wheat pasta.
 This Baked Eggplant Parmesan can't get any more heart healthy.

 - 28 ounces crushed tomatoes

 - 1 tablespoon oregano

 - 2 medium eggplant, sliced 1/2 inch thick

 - 2 cups panko bread crumbs